 command to limit its CPU usage.

-To keep ClamAV effective in protecting your system, it’s essential to maintain and monitor the software.
+Maintaining and monitoring the software is essential to keep ClamAV effective in protecting your system.
 In addition to regularly updating the ClamAV binary using:

 sudo dnf update --refresh